fxthomas/sshbeam/README.md

 At the moment, I'm only checking if the file exists on the server (in which case I don't overwrite), but that's it.
 Use at your own risk.

-Also, you probably shouldn't send large files with this, since there's no progression indicator at all yet.

 ## Use cases

 I just built this to scratch an itch, but you can use it for a whole lot of things :